DemandCube/NeverwinterDP_Legacy/README.md

-NeverwinterDP
+NeverwinterDP - NDP
 =============
 - A [DemandCube](https://github.com/DemandCube) Project

-NeverwinterDP the Big Data Pipeline for Hadoop and Data Systems
+NeverwinterDP the Big Data Pipeline for Hadoop and Data Systems, designed to scale to billions of events.

 Community
 ======